 Roeland van der Marel

-He has extensive astronomical observing experience on space- and ground-based telescopes, with a focus on using Hubble for studies of the dynamics of galaxies and the presence of black holes at their centers.
+He has extensive astronomical observing experience on space- and ground-based telescopes, with a focus on using Hubble, Webb, and Gaia for studies of the dynamics of galaxies and the presence of black holes at their centers.
 He leads the Hubble Space Telescope Proper Motion (HSTPROMO) collaboration, which aims to improve understanding of stars, clusters, and galaxies in the nearby universe through measurement of their proper motions.
-He has published hundreds of papers and book contributions on these and other topics, with over 10,000 citations.
+He has published hundreds of papers and book contributions on these and other topics, with over 20,000 citations.
 His articles have appeared in the Astronomical Journal, the Astrophysical Journal, the Monthly Notices of the Royal Astronomical Society, and Nature.

-Dr. van der Marel has also participated in more than 15 institute and NASA press releases on astronomical discoveries as a lead or co-investigator, which received wide international news coverage.
-He has given more than 180 talks at astronomical institutes and international conferences, including American Astronomical Society (AAS) Meetings and IAU (International Astronomical Union) Symposia.
+Dr. van der Marel has also participated in more than 20 institute and NASA press releases on astronomical discoveries as a lead or co-investigator, which received wide international news coverage.
+He has given some 200 talks at astronomical institutes and international conferences, including American Astronomical Society (AAS) Meetings and IAU (International Astronomical Union) Symposia.
 He has received various awards for his work, including the Top Prize of the Pirelli Awards for internet-based science communication and the Achievement Award from the American Immigration Law Foundation.
-He is a member of the AAS, the IAU, and the Nederlandse Astronomenclub.
+Research.com ranked him among the world’s top 1,000 scientists in physics.
+He is a member of the AAS, the IAU, the European Astronomical Society, and the Royal Dutch Astronomical Society.
 He has also served on a range of science advisory committees for the AAS and NASA.

 PhD in Astronomy, Leiden University